jwuebbl/flask/README.md

 ### How to Start the Docker Containers <a name="howToStartTheDockerContainers"></a>

 		docker-compose.yml up --build

+### How to replace the running app container with the updated version <a name="replaceRunningAppContainer"></a>

+		docker-compose up --build --no-deps app

 ### How to Stop the Docker Containers <a name="howToStopTheDockerContainers"></a>